TkTech/chancy/docs/guide/plugins.rst

   were running when a worker crashed or otherwise disappeared.
 - :class:`chancy.plugins.cron.Cron` - Provides a way to define
   jobs that run on a schedule using cron syntax.
+- :class:`chancy.plugins.web.Web` - Provides a web interface and
+  API for managing jobs and queues.

 To enable these plugins, simply pass them to the :class:`~chancy.app.Chancy` constructor: